The Tiger and the Wolf

 British Fantasy Awards Best Fantasy Novel

-The first novel in the Echoes of the Fall series, The Tiger and the Wolf is an accomplished high fantasy by Adrian Tchaikovsky, and winner of the 2017 British Fantasy Award for Best Novel.
+The first in the Echoes of the Fall series, The Tiger and the Wolf is a high fantasy novel by Adrian Tchaikovsky, winner of the British Fantasy Award for Best Novel.
 Adrian Tchaikovsky is also the author of the Arthur C. Clarke award-winning Children of Time.

 In the bleak northern crown of the world, war is coming . . .

 Maniye's father is the Wolf clan's chieftain, but she's an outcast.
 Her mother was queen of the Tiger and these tribes have been enemies for generations.
 Maniye also hides a deadly secret.
 All can shift into their clan's animal form, but Maniye can take on tiger and wolf shapes.
 She refuses to disown half her soul so escapes, rescuing a prisoner of the Wolf clan in the process.
 The killer Broken Axe is set on their trail, to drag them back for retribution.

 The Wolf chieftan plots to rule the north and controlling his daughter is crucial to his schemes.
 However, other tribes also prepare for strife.
 Strangers from the far south appear too, seeking allies in their own conflict.
 It's a season for omens as priests foresee danger and a darkness falling across the land.
 Some say a great war is coming, overshadowing even Wolf ambitions.
 A time of testing and broken laws is near, but what spark will set the world ablaze?

 Continue this sweeping coming-of-age fantasy with The Bear and the Serpent.

 It's addictively brilliant!
 The protagonist is vivid and sympathetic – and I love both the story and the world Adrian has created.
 It's meticulously thought out and utterly believable.

 A classically brilliant fantasy writer, a pusher of boundaries, a great storyteller.